SethnalCS/SethnalCS/README.md

 ## Hi there, Im Seth 👋

-Im an aspiring undergraduate Computer Science Student with a strong intrest in Cyber Security and secure systems.
+I'm an aspiring undergraduate Computer Science student with a strong interest in cybersecurity and secure systems.

 ## My Academic Goals:
-I plan to pursue a Bachelors's degree in Computer Science, focusing on cyber security and secure software development.
+I plan to pursue a Bachelor's degree in Computer Science,with a focus on cybersecurity and secure software development.

 ## Currently Learning
 - Harvard CS50x (Computer Science fundamentals)